-The Central Government enacted the EWS bill in 2019 that provides a 10% reservation in education and government jobs in India for a section of the General category candidates.
+The Parliament amended the Constitution of India to provide for a 10% reservation in education and government jobs in India for a section of the General category candidates.
 Know all about the EWS reservation, who all are eligible for the EWS quota, how to apply for EWS reservation in the UPSC exam application, etc.

 Economically Weaker Sections (EWS) Reservation

 The government has introduced a 10% EWS reservation for general category candidates.
 This is for all those candidates who are covered under any reservations (such as OBC, SC, ST and except PH and Ex-servicemen criteria) and belong to economically backward sections.